Enum tokio_jsonrpc::macro_exports::Option 1.0.0

 Convert a string to an integer, turning poorly-formed strings

-a string to any other type that implements FromStr
+a string to any other type that implements FromStr, returning

 let good_year_from_input = "1909"; let bad_year_from_input = "190blarg"; let good_year = good_year_from_input.parse().ok().unwrap_or_default(); let bad_year = bad_year_from_input.parse().ok().unwrap_or_default(); assert_eq!(1909, good_year); assert_eq!(0, bad_year);